 This guide looks at the business of oil and gas and is intended to serve as a research aid to sources worldwide, with a specific emphasis on the United States.
 It covers a brief history of the oil and gas industry, an overview of companies and organizations, statistic and pricing resources, and regulations.
 The industry is often divided into three segments:

 These three areas are reflected in the organization of the guide.
-Renewable and alternative energy companies are discussed in our Green Business: Sources of Information Guide.
+Renewable and alternative energy companies are discussed in our Renewable Energy Industries: A Research Guide and Green Business: Sources of Information Guide.
+For an overview U.S. energy sources, there have been a number of Congressional Research Service reports on renewable energy topics, including:

 The following glossaries are freely available online and can be useful in understanding the terminology used in these industries.